steven-hayward/DynDom1D_Python/paper.md

 affiliations:
  - name: School of Computing Sciences, University of East Anglia, Norwich NR4 7TJ, U.K.
    index: 1

 date: 1 August 2025
 bibliography: paper.bib
 ---

 # Summary

 DynDom1D_Python is an open-source Python implementation based on the original DynDom Fortran program for the analysis of domain movements in proteins.
 DynDom1D works on single protein chains and can be used when two structures of the same protein are available representing a conformational change.
 If appropriate it describes the conformational change in terms of the relative rotations of quasi-rigid regions called "dynamic domains" by way of hinge axes and hinge-bending residues.
 It improves over the original standalone version in a number of ways with an input file that requires only the protein data bank (PDB) accession codes and the chain identifiers of the two structures.
-The output has also been updated to produce a PyMol [@pymol] script file for display and animation of the domain movement.
+The output has also been updated to produce a PyMol script file for display and animation of the domain movement.

 # Statement of need